 4. frautest.

 Modern diagnostic methods make it possible to detect candidiasis at the initial stage of development, as well as to recognize more serious diseases in which thrush is a symptom.
-Papillomas may appear on your body, and during examination, the doctor can ask a question about neoplasms: what are papillomas and where they come from, you can read here.
+Papillomas may appear on your body, and during an examination, you can ask your doctor a question about neoplasms: what are papillomas and where do they come from, you can read here.

-Thrush is a fungal infection that almost all women face at least once in their lives.
+Thrush is a fungal infection that almost all women encounter at least once in their lives.
 The danger of thrush (candidiasis) is the risk of the disease becoming chronic.
-Women with this problem are more susceptible to other infectious and inflammatory diseases in the gynecological field.
+Women with this problem are more susceptible to other infectious and inflammatory diseases in the gynecological area.
 To avoid unpleasant consequences, thrush should be treated from the first symptoms.

 What is candidiasis

 Thrush is caused by various strains of yeast-like fungi from the genus Candida.
-Most of the world's population is carriers of these microorganisms.
+Most of the world's population are carriers of these microorganisms.
 Fungi live asymptomatically on their mucous membranes, without causing any trouble.
-Candida are part of the microflora of the large intestine, mucous membranes of the genitals and the oral cavity.
-Normally, there are too few of them to cause illness.
-The amount of fungal bacteria corrects local immunity - beneficial microflora and antimicrobial components of natural secretions.
+Candida is part of the microflora of the large intestine, mucous membranes of the genitals and oral cavity.
+Normally there are too few of them to cause disease.
+The number of fungal bacteria corrects local immunity - beneficial microflora and antimicrobial components of natural secretions.

-Problems begin when favorable conditions for the growth of fungi arise:
+Problems begin when favorable conditions for fungal growth arise:

 • the number of beneficial bacteria decreases;

-Then the fungi begin to intensively divide, form colonies, displacing the remaining beneficial bacteria.
+Then the fungi begin to divide intensively, form colonies, displacing the remaining beneficial bacteria.

-In the process of their vital activity, they release toxic substances - mycotoxins.
+During their life, they release toxic substances - mycotoxins.
 The compounds have an irritating effect - they provoke a local inflammatory process.
 Hence the unpleasant symptoms:

 • swelling;